-Project Assurance ask Description Date Status MAATIC Issues report Cost inflation causing projections of Jan 22 For awareness.
+Project Assurance ask Description Date Status MAATIC Issues report Cost inflation caus Cost inflation causing projections of Jan 22 For awareness.
 Board capital construction costs to increase assistance sought to higher than budget available. help mitigate it.
 DHI Gate E; Minor extension of delivery window May 22 Approved by MGD Change into 25/26 FY and reprofile of budget.
 Board and Governments.
 Bus Gate C; Submission of project FBC.
 May 22 Approved by MGD Revolution FBC approval Board, Government approval expected early 2023 MAATIC Gate E; Submission date of FBC delayed to Feb Jun 22 Approved by MGD Change 23, allowing time for delivery options Board and to be reviewed.
 Governments.
 MAATIC Issues report Update on negotiations with Boeing Jun 22 For awareness.
-Board regarding how they will support the assistance sought to facility, specifically a move away from help mitigate it. the provision of a plane to a more virtual learning environment.
+Board regarding how they will support the assistance sought to facility. help mitigate it.
 Early Years Issues report Revenue budget allocation likely to be Jul 22 For awareness.
 Board STEM exceeded by preferred delivery model assistance sought to so revised approach being developed. help mitigate it.
 MICM Gate E; In light of delays to MAATIC, the Oct 22 Approved by MGD Change project sought to change approach by Board.
 Government establishing a temporary facility before confirmed their co-locating with MAATIC. approval not required.
 DHI Gate E; More detail on the provision of grants Nov 22 Approved by MGD Change and permission sought to fill 2 part Board and time posts with 1 consultancy role.
 Governments.
 DHI Issues report Projected 22/23 underspend Nov 22 For awareness.
 Board highlighted with mitigating actions to assistance sought to be progressed outllined help mitigate it.